mkhontohendry300-stack/ResumeBuilder/README.md

 This project showcases a real-life application of full-stack development combined with data visualization, aligning with my professional background and passions.

 ## 👤 About Me
-Hi — I’m Sandiswa Mkhonto, a data analyst at Statistics South Africa with a diploma in Mathematical Sciences.
+Hi — I’m Hendry Mike Mkhonto, a data analyst at Statistics South Africa with a diploma in Mathematical Sciences.
 I’m passionate about mathematics education (teaching Grades 8–12), data visualization, and creating engaging digital content (especially food & pet vlogs).
 Skills include: RStudio, Python, SQL, SAS, MATLAB, Microsoft Office, and Power BI.
 I volunteer as a Peer Helper and am devoted to working hard and helping others succeed.